Githubfevcee/AIreadmeTest/README.md

 Before an AI model can be trained, it needs to receive information on how the training will be implemented and executed.

 ### Configuration Modification 1 - Reduced Hidden Units
-The [content of the .yaml file](https://github.com/Unity-Technologies/ml-agents/blob/main/docs/Training-Configuration-File.md) contains all the relevant information.
-Some of the most important parameters include: algorithm, [hyperparameters](https://unity-technologies.github.io/ml-agents/Training-Configuration-File/), reward signals and training duration.
+The [Training Configuration File .yaml](https://github.com/Unity-Technologies/ml-agents/blob/main/docs/Training-Configuration-File.md) contains all the relevant information.

 Excerpt from the .yaml file: